 You don’t need to be a paramedic to be an effective trip sitter — but you should know how to spot a medical emergency and what to do if something happens.

 Here are the main areas to look at when assessing the health of your participants.

 1. Heart Rate

-The normal heart rate is somewhere between 50 and 80 beats per minute.
+A normal heart rate is somewhere between 50 and 80 beats per minute.
 This can increase by 20 – 40 when taking psychedelics and still remain within a healthy range.

-You can check the heart rate using sensors on an Apple Watch, Fitbit, or other wearable health tech — or by manually holding your finger on the wrist directly under the thumb.
+You can check the heart rate using sensors on an Apple Watch, Fitbit, or another wearable health tech — or by manually holding your finger on the wrist directly under the thumb.
 Set a stopwatch on your phone and count the number of beats.

 Heartbeats should be measured in beats per minute.

 - Count the number of beats in 15 seconds and multiply that by four